Rokutann/npy.el/README.md

 **nPipenv** is a nano (minimalist) support for Pipenv in Emacs.
 Its goal is to provide a nice integration of Pipenv virtual environmens and Emacs inferior python mode.
-For instance - sending Python code chunks from multiple sources in a Pipenv project to a single inferior python process for its virtual environment (virtualenv-dedicated inferior python process).
+For instance - sending Python code chunks from multiple Python sources in a Pipenv project to a single inferior python process for its virtual environment (**virtualenv-dedicated inferior python process**).
 Also, you can spawn multiple virutalenv-dedicated inferior python processes for multiple Pipenv projects from a single Emacs process.